Did you apply to any other universities? What made you choose Warwick?

 I applied through UCAS to Warwick and four other universities within the UK.
 I was supported by my school careers counsellor and the Visa process itself was very straightforward.
 If I had any queries I was able to contact the immigration office at Warwick.

 What is the best thing about studying at Warwick?

 The friend's I've made!
-Being able to stay in accommodation halls in first year and always being encouraged to join fun societies and sports clubs proved a great way to make lifelong friends with similar interests and hobbies.
-The campus lifestyle facilitated close friendships and a community environment that removed a lot of the possible loneliness that can accompany the process of moving away from home for university.
-Doing a niche course like Law and Business also allowed me to regularly socialise with my course mates, which developed into the closest friendships as we all reached the end of our time at university.
+Being able to stay in accommodation halls in first year and always being encouraged to join fun societies and sports clubs was a great way to make lifelong friends, with similar interests and hobbies.
+The campus lifestyle facilitated close friendships and a community environment.
+This removed a lot of the possible loneliness that can accompany the process of moving away from home for university.
+Doing a niche course like Law and Business also allowed me to regularly socialise with my course mates, which developed into the closest friendships, as we all reached the end of our time at university.

 How is your accommodation?

 I thought the accommodation was lovely and just enough for one person to manage.
 The room came equipped with everything a student would need and was evidently well maintained and regularly updated.
 I was also impressed by the variety of options available in terms of price ranges, let lengths or location of the accommodation building itself on campus.
 It was also nice having members of the residential life team living in the hall with the students, in case we were ever in need of support.

 What do you hope to do when you graduate?

 I have secured a graduate trainee job with Rolls Royce, following a 10 week summer internship.
 I later hope to go into Law and become a commercial solicitor.

 What advice would you give to some considering applying to Warwick?